shengjunlin/astro_coor/README.md

 A python script could directly be executed in bash/tcsh.

+Features:

+1. Convert given RA and Dec into different forms.

+2. Calculate the distance and P.A. between two given points.

+3. Calculate the shifted location from a given point with the displacement.

 Please checkout 'python RADec\_convert.py -h'.

 **beam_calc.py**

-A python script could directly be executed in bash/tcsh.
+A python script could directly be executed in bash/tcsh, which can calculate the beam size from given freq/wavelength and diameter.

 Please checkout 'python beam\_calc.py -h'.

+**em_wave.py**

+A python script could directly be executed in bash/tcsh, which can calculate the freq from a given wavelength and vice versa.

+Please checkout 'python em\_wave.py -h'.